sureshpatta86/Hackathon2025/BABEL_FONT_LOADER_FIX.md

 - `next/font` requires SWC to function properly, causing a conflict

 ## Solution
-Separated the Babel configuration to be used only for testing:
+Completely removed the conflicting Babel configuration for Next.js builds:

-### 1. Renamed babel config
+### 1. Removed babel.config.js
-- Moved `babel.config.js` → `babel.test.config.js`
+- **Deleted** `babel.config.js` to allow Next.js to use SWC by default
-- This prevents Next.js from automatically detecting and using Babel
+- This prevents Next.js from auto-detecting Babel and switching from SWC

-### 2. Updated Jest configuration
+### 2. Maintained Jest functionality
+- **Kept** `babel.test.config.js` for Jest test transpilation
-Modified `jest.config.js` to explicitly use the test-specific babel config:
+- **Updated** `jest.config.js` to explicitly reference the test-specific config:

 ```javascript
 transform: {